httpsVishu/dgm-eval-gaming/detector_demo/README.md

 # Real-Time Detector: A First Attempt

 This follows directly from the archive analysis in the repo root (`archive_reanalysis.md`).
-That work was retrospective: it audited 488 already-finished self-modifications and found no instance of node 114's exploit, then explained why, pointing to a shared signal point as the likely reason node 114 succeeded where nothing else did.
+That work was retrospective i.e. it audited 488 already-finished self-modifications and found no instance of node 114's exploit, then explained why pointing to a shared signal point as the likely reason node 114 succeeded where nothing else did.

-This folder is the natural next question: can something resembling that exploit be caught in real time, before a self-modification is accepted, rather than found by auditing history afterward.
+This folder is the natural next question, can something resembling that exploit be caught in real time, before a self-modification is accepted, rather than found by auditing history afterward.

-Read [`DETECTOR_FINDINGS.md`](./DETECTOR_FINDINGS.md) for the full account: four distinct detection methods, why each one was needed (and what the others missed), the bugs found and fixed along the way, and an honest account of what this does and does not prove.
+Read [`DETECTOR_FINDINGS.md`](./DETECTOR_FINDINGS.md) for the full account: four distinct detection methods, why each one was needed (and what the others missed), the bugs found and fixed along the way and an honest account of what this does and does not prove.

 ## Running it